openSUSE/news-o-o/_posts/2024/2024-09-02-slowroll-up.md

 - muPDF
 - dracut
 - gstreamer
+- python
+- mesa
+- wireshark
+- gcc

 ---

-As [Slowroll](https://en.opensuse.org/openSUSE:Slowroll) continues its journey, the latest updates released on [August 30](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/BQE4US3FPGEZKOJNEYBNMB2BW2QJCF2B/) and [Sept.
-2](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/SH44ZK6FHLFMELMNV2XI377DAFRPRPNP/) have brought a slew of maintenance packages that enhance systems.
+As [Slowroll](https://en.opensuse.org/openSUSE:Slowroll) continues its journey, the latest updates released on [August 30](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/BQE4US3FPGEZKOJNEYBNMB2BW2QJCF2B/) and two on Sept.
+2 with [snapshot 20240902T0137](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/SH44ZK6FHLFMELMNV2XI377DAFRPRPNP/) and [snapshot 20240902T2146](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/TGMFBUZTPFYSCSEM44OPFBH4FWG5SETW/) have brought a slew of maintenance packages that enhance systems.
 These updates are part of Slowroll's ongoing effort to provide users with a balanced rolling release that prioritizes stability while keeping the software stack up-to-date.

 [Updates for the quarter](https://news.opensuse.org/2024/07/03/slowroll-set-for-a-quarter-of-updates/) were scheduled for July 9, August 9 and Sept.
 9, so the updates are well with the the monthly cadence.